• Skip to primary navigation

 • Pour your oil in the base of the cast iron pan.

 • Place your chicken in the pan, skin-side down.
 Cover with splatter guard.
-Place the pan on high for about 5 minutes.
+Place the pan on medium-high for about 5 minutes.

 • Cook on the second side for another 8 minutes, or until the chicken has reached an internal temperature of between 175 to 195 degrees Fahrenheit.
 Serve right away for the crispiest skin!